-Members of the Ipswich Hospital Foundation for the year 2013 - 2014

-Total Number of meetings is 6
+Members of the Ipswich Hospital Foundation for the year 2015 - 2016 Total Number of meetings is eleven.

 The Ipswich Hospital Foundation is administered by a volunteer board appointed by the Governor in Council on recommendation of the Health Minister.
+Board members represent health, medical and community leaders.
+Nominated members are selected to cover a wide range of skills and needed capabilities for the successful governance of the IHF.